NicorDesigns/SpringJDBC/doc/JDBC6EmbeddedTomcatSpringConfigClass.md

-## Embedded Tomcat JDBC Spring DataSource Connection bean defined in Spring ApplicationContext.xml.
+## Embedded Tomcat JDBC Spring DataSource Connection bean defined in Spring Config Class using Annotations.

-### 1 Using IntelliJ we create a new Java Maven Module (JDBC5EmbeddedTomcatSpringJndiDataSource)
+### 1 Using IntelliJ we create a new Java Maven Module (JDBC6EmbeddedTomcatSpringConfigClass)

 #### File -> New Module -> Maven (No Archetype Selected)

-#### ArtifactId : JDBC5EmbeddedTomcatJndiDataSource
+#### ArtifactId : JDBC6EmbeddedTomcatSpringConfigClass

     Create package com.nicordesigns